uber-go/fx/README.md

 ### Component Configuration

-This model departs from the existing model where the core service reads all of the configuration and then hands pieces of it down to components.
-For example, the logging configuration is typically loaded as a field in a structure defined in the service, then passed to the logging system.

-Longer term, we'd like to break this coupling such that the configuation for logging is expected in a specific location by the logging components so they can access it directly.

 Services can get involved in this by modifying the list of configuration providers to supply override values to the component.